omarTBakr/ML-Deep-Dive/README.md

 ## Contributing

 I welcome contributions!
-If you'd like to suggest improvements, point out errors, or add an algorithm deep dive, feel free to open an issue or submit a pull request.
-Let's learn and grow together!
+If you'd like to suggest improvements, point out errors, or add an algorithm deep dive, feel free to open an issue or submit a pull request!